-SUMMARY Although claims abound about creatine’s side effects and safety issues, none of them are supported by research.
+Although some people make false claims about creatine’s side effects and safety issues, none of them are supported by research.

-Creatine is found throughout your body, with 95% stored in your muscles (6).
+Creatine is found throughout your body, with 95% of it stored in your muscles (

-However, your diet and natural creatine levels do not normally maximize muscle stores of this compound.
+Your diet and natural creatine levels do not typically maximize muscle stores of this compound.

-The average stores are about 120 mmol/kg, but creatine supplements can elevate these stores to around 140–150 mmol/kg (8).
+The average stores are about 120 mmol/kg in someone who weighs 154 pounds (70 kg), but creatine supplements can elevate these stores to around 160 mmol/kg (

-Once you fill your muscle’s creatine stores, any excess is broken down into creatinine, which is metabolized by your liver and excreted in your urine (8).
+Once you fill your muscle’s creatine stores, any extra is broken down into creatinine, which is metabolized by your liver and released in your urine (

 Around 95% of the creatine in your body is stored in your muscles.
-There, it provides increased energy for high-intensity exercise.
+There, it provides increased energy for high intensity exercise.

 This fact may be behind the theory that creatine causes dehydration.
 However, this shift in cellular water content is minor, and no research supports the claims about dehydration.

-A three-year study of college athletes found that those taking creatine had fewer cases of dehydration, muscle cramps, or muscle injuries than those not taking it.
-They also missed fewer sessions due to illness or injury (11).
+A 3-year study of college athletes found that those taking creatine had fewer cases of dehydration, muscle cramps, or muscle injuries than those not taking it.
+They also missed fewer sessions due to illness or injury (

 One study examined creatine use during exercise in hot weather, which can accelerate cramping and dehydration.
-During a 35-minute cycling session in 99°F (37°C) heat, creatine had no adverse effects compared to a placebo (12).
+During a 35-minute cycling session at 99°F (37°C), creatine had no adverse effects on cyclists, compared with o a placebo (

 The most conclusive research has been conducted in individuals undergoing hemodialysis, a medical treatment that may cause muscle cramps.
-Researchers noted that creatine reduced cramping incidents by 60% (13).
+Researchers noted that the group taking creatine experienced a 60% reduction in cramping (

 Based on the current evidence, creatine does not cause dehydration or cramping.
 If anything, it may protect against these conditions.

-Contrary to popular belief, creatine does not increase your risk of cramps and dehydration — and, in fact, may reduce your risk of these conditions.
+Contrary to popular belief, creatine does not increase your risk of cramps and dehydration.
+In fact, may reduce your risk of these conditions.

 Research has thoroughly documented that creatine supplements cause a quick increase in body weight.

-Over the long term, studies show that body weight may continue to increase to a greater extent in creatine users than in non-creatine users.
-However, weight gain is due to increased muscle growth — not increased body fat (15).
+Over the long term, studies show that body weight may continue to increase to a greater extent in creatine users than in people who do not take creatine.
+This weight gain is due to increased muscle growth — not increased body fat (

-Weight gain from creatine is due not to gaining fat but to increased water content within your muscles.
+Weight gain from creatine is not due to gaining fat but increased water content in your muscles.

 A long-term study of college athletes found no side effects related to liver or kidney function.
-Other studies measuring biological markers in the urine also found no difference after creatine ingestion (27).
+Other studies measuring biological markers in the urine found no difference after creatine ingestion (

-One of the longest studies to date — lasting for four years — similarly concluded that creatine has no negative side effects (24).
+One of the longest studies to date — lasting for 4 years — similarly concluded that creatine has no negative side effects (

-Current research suggests that creatine does not cause liver or kidney problems.
+Current research suggests that creatine does not cause liver or kidney issues.

 As with many supplements or medications, excessive doses may cause digestive issues.

-It is therefore recommended that you purchase a trusted, high-quality product.
+It is recommended that you purchase a trusted, high quality product.

-As with any diet or supplement regimen, it is best to discuss your creatine plans with a doctor or other medical professional before you start.
+As with any diet or supplement regimen, it is best to discuss your creatine plans with a doctor or other healthcare professional before you start.

-You may also wish to avoid creatine supplements if you are taking any medications that affect liver or kidney function.
+You may also wish to avoid creatine supplements if you take any medications that affect liver or kidney function.

-You should also consult a medical professional if you are pregnant, breastfeeding, or have a serious condition, such as heart disease or cancer.
+You should also consult a healthcare professional if you are pregnant or nursing or if you have a serious condition, such as heart disease or cancer.

-SUMMARY Creatine may cause problems if you take certain types of medications, including medications that affect blood sugar.
+Creatine may cause concerns if you take certain types of medications, including medications that affect blood sugar.

 Some people suggest that creatine can lead to compartment syndrome, a condition that occurs when excessive pressure builds inside an enclosed space — usually within arm or leg muscles.

-Although one study found an increase in muscle pressure during two hours of heat training, it resulted mainly from heat and exercise-induced dehydration — not from creatine (32).
+Although one study found increased muscle pressure during 2 hours of heat training, this resulted mainly from heat and exercise-induced dehydration — not from creatine (

 Researchers also concluded the pressure was short-lived and insignificant.